-If you have determined that the IRS processed your refund and placed the order for your bonds, you can contact the Treasury Retail Securities site at 1-800-553-2663 to inquire about the status of your bonds.
+If you have determined that the IRS processed your refund and placed the order for your bonds, you can contact the Treasury Retail Securities site at 1-800-553-2663 to ask about the status of your bonds.

-When your bonds will not be issued.
-Your bonds will not be issued if any of the following apply.
+When your bonds won't be issued.
+Your bonds won't be issued if any of the following apply.

-- The bond request is not a multiple of \$50 - You enter more than one name on line 5b, 5c, 6b, or 6c. - Your refund is decreased because of a math error. - Your refund is offset for any reason.
-Instead, your entire refund will be sent to you in the form of a check.
+- The bond request isn't a multiple of \$50. - Your refund is decreased because of a math error. - You enter more than one name on line 5b, 5c, 6b, or 6c. - Your refund is offset for any reason.
+Instead, your refund will be sent to you in the form of a check.

 Math errors that increase your refund.
 If you made an error on your return and the amount of your refund is increased, the additional amount will be sent to you in the form of a check.
 However, if you requested direct deposit in Part I, the rules under Changes in Refund Due to Math Errors or Refund Offsets will apply.